0xSero/partisia-docs/docs/smart-contracts/gas/zk-computation-gas-fees.md

 A ZK contract needs to pay for the transactions that ZK nodes must send when some data needs to be attested.

-The attestation fee is part of the basic fees detailed in the yellow paper p.
-16 and is currently hardcoded to use BASE_SERVICE_FEES.
+The attestation fee is part of the basic services and is currently hardcoded to use BASE_SERVICE_FEES.

 ### EVM oracle fees